A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Discussion

 \textbf{SQ4 (Benchmark models).} As for the benchmark models, there are many options available, and their choice depends on the specific application.
-In thematic groups such as ``Energy", ``Finance", ``Health", and ``Predictive monitoring", the focus tends to be on simpler statistical and non-GNN machine learning benchmarks, with only a limited use of GNN benchmarks.
-In the ``Generic" group, many recent machine learning benchmark models based on the Transformer architecture have emerged.
-Notably, in ``Mobility", ``Environment", and ``Generic" groups (which are also the most investigated fields), there are many reference GNN benchmark models.
-Among the most prevalent benchmarks there are: the graph convolutional neural network with long-short term memory (GC-LSTM) \cite{GC-LSTM}, spatio-temporal graph convolutional network (STGCN) \cite{STGCN}, attention-based spatial-temporal graph convolutional network (ASTGCN) \cite{ASTGCN}, diffusion convolutional recurrent neural network (DCRNN) \cite{DCRNN}, spatio-temporal graph convolutional network (STGCN) \cite{STGCN}, and multivariate time series forecasting with graph neural network (MTGNN) \cite{MTGNN}.
+In thematic groups such as \enquote{Energy}, \enquote{Finance}, \enquote{Health}, and \enquote{Predictive monitoring}, the focus tends to be on simpler statistical and non-GNN machine learning benchmarks, with only a limited use of GNN benchmarks.
+In the \enquote{Generic} group, many recent machine learning benchmark models based on the Transformer architecture have emerged.
+Notably, in \enquote{Mobility}, \enquote{Environment}, and \enquote{Generic} groups (which are also the most investigated fields), there are many reference GNN benchmark models.
+The most widely used GNN benchmarks, spanning all thematic groups, include: the graph convolutional neural network with long-short term memory (GC-LSTM) \cite{GC-LSTM}, spatio-temporal graph convolutional network (STGCN) \cite{STGCN}, attention-based spatial-temporal graph convolutional network (ASTGCN) \cite{ASTGCN}, diffusion convolutional recurrent neural network (DCRNN) \cite{DCRNN}, and multivariate time series forecasting with graph neural network (MTGNN) \cite{art_655}.
+These GNN benchmarks, mostly published between 2018 and 2020, represent some of the earliest and most cited works in spatio-temporal GNN literature.
+Almost all of them employ graph convolutional mechanisms, often Chebyshev-based or similar variants, reflecting the state-of-the-art at the time.
+In most cases, the adjacency matrix is pre-defined, often based on distances between measurement sites, whereas just one approach incorporates a learned adjacency matrix (i.e., MTGNN, which is one of the first models to use self-learned graph structures).
+In terms of application domains, four out of five of these benchmarks were originally developed to focus on \enquote{Mobility} or \enquote{Generic} tasks, with only GC-LSTM originally addressing environmental applications.
+Among these benchmarks, ASTGCN also explores attention mechanisms alongside graph convolutions and constitutes one of the earliest hybrid architectures.
+Overall, these benchmarks illustrate the early development of GNNs: graph convolution dominates, adjacency matrices are usually static, and mobility-related tasks are the most commonly studied.